Em-Ant/vote-app/README.md

 * Facebook, Twitter, Google+ share buttons
 * URL friendly human-readable permalink, with unique short id
 * Animated Charts
+* Usable minimal Admin panel (private)

+#### Dummy Account

+The dummy account **test@test.com** is accessible with the standard password **test**.

 #### Note

-I arbitrarily decided to fulfill the requests from **Bonus User Story #1** only partially.
+I arbitrarily decided to fulfill the **Bonus User Story #1** assigment only partially.

-I tried to model this app to be simple, but as close as possible to a *Real World* project.
+I tried to model this application to be simple, but as close as possible to a *Real World* project.
-In my opinion, a serious polling service should allow voting to authenticated users only, and only a single time.
-So I decided to force the unauthenticated users to login/subscribe to vote, and tracked them.
+In my opinion, a good polling service should restrict voting to authenticated users, and only a single time.
+So I decided to force the unauthenticated users to login/subscribe if willing to vote, and track their activity.